News in 0.6.0-alpha

 The actual event handling is done

-, which takes state and event as
+in event-handler, which takes state and event as

 parameters, and returns a new state (events are represented by